Audace/audace.github.io/_posts/2016-07-04-teaching-programming-is-useless.md

 1. If you really want to get the competitive edge on the job market and maybe make the next snapchat, learn now.
 Don’t wait for it to be taught in your school.

 2. Teaching computer science in school won’t “revolutionize” employment for our generation.
-It’ll just be another subject, albeit a bit more modern with a shorter history.
+It’ll just be another subject, albeit a bit more modern and with a shorter history.

 3. The future of software development is more software and less developers.
 I find that very exciting and I hope you do too.

 *Too late to reach the intended results.

 **With qualified teachers, etc. I had a volleyball coach who didn’t have a laptop teach my AP CS course.